AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 1. Because we are projecting content into more than one slot we need to use **CSS** selectors to select the content per **ng-content** slot.
 2. We need to reset the error messages on each change detection cycle.
-In this case it is best done using the **ngDoCheck** lifecycle hook as this is triggered for every change detection cycle.
+In this case it is best done using the **ngDoCheck** lifecycle hook as this is triggered for every cycle.

 And here we have our first solution.
-It works, displaying only the highest priority defined error message.
+It works, displaying only the error message with highest priority.

 {::nomarkdown}
 <iframe style="width: 100%; height: 300px" src="https://embed.plnkr.co/uJP24baWv1OzPUR1ZKyQ/" frameborder="0" allowfullscren="allowfullscren"></iframe>